A Planter For The Garden

-The outdoor space here is pretty much all block-paving, there is no dirt area at all.
+The outdoor space here is pretty much all block-paving, there is no soil area at all.
 Makes an easy to manage space but a very dull one to sit in on the rare days we get some sunshine.

 I decided to build a planter and followed the usual plan of go big or go home, ended up with a design made from 100mm (4″) fence posts, 2.1m square and 600mm high.
 Here we are with the first row being planned.
 The square centre island will have a small water feature on top of it when finished.